AurelieGIRAUD/AurelieGIRAUD.github.io/anova_multiple_linear.md

 ✅ The test revealed that there is no collinearity between the features of the model.

+#### 3. CONCLUSIONS

-➡️ All in all, the 2 models tested can not be fully trusted as they rely on non-verified conditions.
-Moving forward we could try to apply other types of regression models.
+All in all, the 2 models tested retrieved some good performances in terms of predictions BUT they can not be fully trusted as they rely on non-verified conditions.
+Moving forward we could try for example to apply other types of regression models.
 More to discover [here](https://www.upgrad.com/blog/types-of-regression-models-in-machine-learning/#:~:text=Polynomial%20Regression%20is%20another%20one,by%20the%20n%2Dth%20degree.)